These rules were last amended at the branch General Meeting on 7th October 2021 and those amendments are incorporated into the rules below.

 3 Aims and objects

-The aims and objects of the LA are the same as those of UCU, set out in national rule 2, except that they exclude the political objects of UCU referred to in national rule 2.6.
-The LA may discuss UCU’s political objects and may act to further these provided that no funds of the LA are spent on those political objects.
-All actions taken by the LA shall be consistent with the national rules of UCU.
-4 Membership
+The aims and objects of the Branch are the same as those of UCU, set out in national rule 2, except that they exclude the political objects of UCU referred to in national rule 2.6.
+The Branch may discuss UCU’s political objects and may act to further these provided that no funds of the Branch are spent on those political objects.
+All actions taken by the Branch shall be consistent with the national Rules of UCU.

-4.1 Members of the LA shall be those assigned to the LA in accordance with national Rule 12.
-Normally, this will include all UCU members for whom University of Leeds is their principal qualifying employment.
-Eligibility for membership will extend to those eligible for membership of the UCU by virtue of a connection with University of Leeds.
+- Members of the Branch shall be those assigned to the Branch in accordance with national Rule 12.
+Normally, this will include all UCU members for whom The University of Leeds is their principal qualifying employment.

-4.3 Retired members whose last employment was in University of Leeds may choose to be members of the LA or of a central group.
+- Retired members whose last employment was in The University of Leeds may choose to be members of the Branch or of a regional retired members’ branch.

-5.1 Each member of the LA will pay, in accordance with procedures determined by the NEC, a subscription to the funds of UCU consisting of the current national subscription as determined by the NEC, and any current local subscription agreed by the LA.
+- Each member of the Branch will pay, in accordance with procedures determined by the NEC, a subscription to the funds of UCU consisting of the current national subscription as determined by the NEC, and any current local subscription agreed by the Branch.

 6 Use of funds